rollbar/rollbar-ios/README.md

 Bitcode is an intermediate representation of a compiled iOS/watchOS program.
 Apps you upload to iTunes Connect that contain bitcode will be compiled and linked on the App Store.
 Including bitcode will allow Apple to re-optimize your app binary in the future without the need to submit a new version of your app to the store.

 PLCrashReporter does not yet support symbolicating apps built with bitcode.
-Until a version of PLCrashReporter is available that supports symbolication with bitcode enabled, you’ll need to disable bitcode in your project for Rollbar to be able to symbolicate your crash reports.
+Until a version of PLCrashReporter is available that supports symbolication with bitcode enabled, you'll need to disable bitcode in your project for Rollbar to be able to symbolicate your crash reports.

 ### Logging